-The new riverrun album Lilliput is a long, evolving piece of music that runs to over 50 hours in length – each CD copy of the album contains a unique 60-minute “slice” of the composition, subtly different from every other copy in existence.
-You can pick up one of the CDs below, or head further down the page to hear some samples of the composition.
+The new riverrun album Lilliput is a long, evolving piece of music that runs to over 50 hours in length – each CD copy of the album contained a unique 60-minute “slice” of the composition, subtly different from every other copy in existence.
+The CDs of the album have now sold out, but you can still pick up a standard version of the release below, as a digital download, or head further down the page to hear some samples of the composition as it evolves through time.

 Many of the riverrun tracks are edited down from longer pieces.
 The way I make these pieces normally involves collaging a few different musical ideas and finding things that work well together – once I do find a combination of elements that works well, it’s very easy to loop them indefinitely and allow the piece to effectively make itself.
 What ends up on CD is usually a bite-sized chunk of a much longer track, a part that I thought was particularly interesting (usually because the elements interacted in a manner I hadn’t initially anticipated).